US-China trade war: What the hell has just happened?

 Tariffs are special taxes imposed on imports – and paid by importers – who more often than not pass the higher prices on to their customers, who can be other businesses or consumers.

-So this hits the spending power of consumers and businesses in both the US and China and the export businesses affected in both countries who will often lose market share or see their profits cut as they are forced to supply at lower prices.
+This hits the spending power of consumers and businesses in both the US and China, and the export businesses affected in both countries, which will often lose market share or see their profits cut as they are forced to supply at lower prices.

-Mr Trump said that the US consumers could avoid paying tariffs by buying from elsewhere – and that many companies would leave China and supply the US from countries like Vietnam.
-However such restructuring only happens over a long period of time.
-Stockmarkets reacted with concerns about the impact on economic growth and the earnings of big industrial and tech companies.
+Mr Trump said the US consumers could avoid paying tariffs by buying from elsewhere – and that many companies would leave China and supply the US from countries such as Vietnam.
+However, such restructuring only happens over a long period of time.

-Investors are worried not only about the direct impact of the tariffs but also their indirect impact on confidence, investment and consumer spending at a time when growth is already slowing.

-The US-China trade war, together with Brexit, demonstrate clearly the threat posed by populist politics to further growth in international trade.
-In turn this growth is essential for a small. open economy like Ireland which, while not directly caught up in the latest events, is vulnerable to the fall-out.
+The US-China trade war, together with Brexit, demonstrate clearly the threat posed to further growth in international trade by populist politics.
+In turn this growth is essential for a small, open economy such as Ireland’s, which, while not directly caught up in the latest events, is vulnerable to the fall-out.

 The danger is that it is hard now for either side to back down.
-The US says China backed away from a deal which would have avoided fresh tariffs – –leading to speculation that hard-liners in Beijing vetoed aspects of the deal.
+The US says China backed away from a deal that would have avoided fresh tariffs, leading to speculation that hardliners in Beijing vetoed aspects of the deal.

-For as long as the threat of escalation persists, the US and international stockmarkets will remain nervous and the Chinese and emerging market currencies will be under pressure.
-As ever in times of uncertainty cash will move to safe havens like US and German government bonds.
+As long as the threat of escalation persists, the US and international stockmarkets will remain nervous, and the Chinese and emerging market currencies will be under pressure.
+As ever in times of uncertainty, cash will move to safe havens such as US and German government bonds.